macimax/WIKI_STEPMANIA/ssc.md

 ## \#BGCHANGES

 The BGCHANGES line is used to control what backgrounds are loaded by the simfile and when they appear.
-You can create, view, and modify BGChanges in the editor by pressing the 'b' key while at the desired beat.
+You can create, view, and modify BGChanges in the editor by pressing the `b` key while at the desired beat.

-For example, to view, edit, or create a BGChange at Beat = 25, navigate to beat 25 in the editor and press 'b'.
+For example, to view, edit, or create a BGChange at Beat = 25, navigate to beat 25 in the editor and press `b`.

 An example BGCHANGES line in the ssc file might look like: